julianesva/LINUX_DELIVERIES/README.md

 1.  **Download and Install Oracle SQL Developer:** If you haven't already, download and install Oracle SQL Developer from the official Oracle website.

 2.  **Create a New Connection:**
+    * You can see the example image in the next file of our repository: ORACLE_SQL_DEV.png
     * Open Oracle SQL Developer.
     * Go to `File` > `New` > `Database Connection`.
     * Fill in the connection details as follows (refer to the image below for visual guidance):